possibilities/context-composer-cli/readme.md

 ## Future

 - The stakes are low so some features are Claude Code specific.
-In the future we might extract Claude Code specific features to a separate package (e.g. `allowed-tools` frontmatter generation).
+Claude Code specific features like `allowed-tools` frontmatter generation can be disabled using `--no-add-allowed-tools`.